Judith Giuliani Pictures: Rudy’s Soon-To-Be Ex In The Spotlight As Couple Heads To What Could Be Ugly Divorce

 — Kyle Griffin (@kylegriffin1) April 4, 2018

 Judith Giuliani is again in the spotlight now that she and Rudy are headed for divorce.
-There is plenty of interest in what led to the split, but the New York Daily News noted that some close to the couple are actually wondering how they were able to make it those long without splitting up.
+There is plenty of interest in what led to the split, but the New York Daily News noted that some close to the couple are actually wondering how they were able to make it so long without splitting up.
 There could have been signs that the couple was headed for a split.
 As the report noted, Judith Giuliani was not happy at a joke Rudy made last month at Donald Trump’s Mar-a-Lago resort saying that Hillary Clinton was at an event and he was astonished that “she fit through the door.”